YuliiaNisha/images/README.md

 1. Create a `.env` file in the project root.
 2. Copy `.env.sample` into your `.env` file.
 3. Fill in the required credentials (database URL, username, password, etc.).

+---

+## Challenges & Solutions

+### Restricting Access to Endpoints
+#### Challenge:
+Certain endpoints needed to be accessible only to users with role ADMIN
+#### Solution:
+Integrated Spring Security with JWT tokens and role-based access.

+### Entity-to-DTO Mapping
+#### Challenge:
+Default MapStruct mapping methods were insufficient for converting some entities to DTOs and back.
+#### Solution:
+Implemented custom mapping methods.

+---